Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 x=73,0
 ```

-### `74` New Attack Action
+### `74-81` New Attack Action

-- This instructs the TeamType to use the TaskForce to approach and attack the target specified by the second parameter.
+- These Actions instructs the TeamType to use the TaskForce to approach and attack the target specified by the second parameter.
 Look at the tables below for the possible Actions (first parameter value) and Arguments (the second parameter value).

 In `aimd.ini`:
 ```ini